The Missing Album

-The Missing Album is the third album by the English-Irish folk rock band, The Noel Redding Band, released in 1995 after their break up.
+The Missing Album is the third and final album by the English-Irish folk rock band, The Noel Redding Band, released in 1995 after their break up.

 Reception

 Greg Prato's review in allmusic said little about the album's content, noting only that it is easily distinguishable from the work of other bands that Noel Redding had worked with.
 Prato concluded with a prediction that "only the most extreme Noel Redding fans will be curious to give The Missing Album a spin".